 Information for Domain Name Registrants

-A domain name registrant is the entity that has acquired the right to use a domain name for a period of time via an agreement with a registrar or reseller.
+A domain name registrant is a person or entity that holds the rights to a domain name.
 As a domain name registrant, you have certain rights and responsibilities.
 Your rights include access to information from your registrar regarding processes for registering, managing, transferring, renewing, and restoring your domain name registration.
 Your responsibilities include providing accurate contact information for publication in the WHOIS directory, promptly notifying your registrar of any changes to your contact information, and promptly responding to your registrar's request for information relating to your domain name registration.
-This newly created web page aggregates and compiles existing content from across icann.org to help you understand your rights and obligations, and manage your domain name registration.
+This newly created web page helps you understand your rights and obligations, and manage your domain name registration.

-If you have suggestions, or would like to submit a inquiry please contact ICANN organization's Global Support Center.
+If you have suggestions, or would like to submit an inquiry please contact ICANN's Global Support Center.

 Contractual compliance complaints can be submitted here.